 Serve warm or cold over vanilla ice cream.
 Also nice over pancakes or crepes, or plain white cake.

-Leftovers keep well in the fridge.
+Leftovers keep well in a sealed jar in the refrigerator.

 Thanks for stopping by!
 I hope you try this recipe. xo loulou